diablomike20/Coopland-Adventurepack/README.md

-# Omega Adventure Pack Server Deployment
+# Coopland Adventure Pack Server Deployment

-Primarily, there are two different ways to set up an Omega Adventure Pack server, either by installing it on a computer running either Microsoft Windows or setting it up in Linux (In the documented cases here, Debian/Ubuntu).
+Primarily, there are two different ways to set up an Coopland Adventure Pack server, either by installing it on a computer running either Microsoft Windows or setting it up in Linux (In the documented cases here, Debian/Ubuntu).
 The purpose of this repository is to help you set up the Omega Adventure Pack with the assumption of a reasonable level of prior knowledge of whichever operating system that you choose to use to deploy the server onto.
-If you have any additional questions and/or concerns, please reach out to us on our [Community Discord Channel](https://www.google.com/url?q=https%3A%2F%2Fdiscord.gg%2FKmGguMz&sa=D&sntz=1&usg=AFQjCNHFXE7b1nuhdnnZnT3OCjdJ0uLmtw).
+If you have any additional questions and/or concerns, please reach out to us on our Discord.

 ### Prerequisites
 ------